FangmingLiu/FangmingLiu.github.io/_pages/patent.md

 ## Open-Source:

-* <a href="https://gitee.com/opencloudnext/PostMan">PostMan</a>：an alternative approach to rapidly mitigate load imbalance for services processing small requests，with detailed description in our ATC 2019 paper: “PostMan: Rapidly Mitigating Bursty Traffic by Offloading Packet Processing”
+* <a href="https://gitee.com/opencloudnext/PostMan">PostMan</a>: an alternative approach to rapidly mitigate load imbalance for services processing small requests，with detailed description in our ATC 2019 paper: “PostMan: Rapidly Mitigating Bursty Traffic by Offloading Packet Processing”
 * <a href="https://github.com/OpenCloudNeXt/DHL">DHL</a> (dynamic hardware library): an FPGA-CPU co-design framework for accelerating NFV with DPDK，with detailed description in our ICDCS 2018 paper: "DHL: Enabling Flexible Software Network Functions with FPGA Acceleration"

 ## Software Copyright: